Shoplifting and Theft Laws in New Jersey

 Shoplifting charges can have a permanent and devastating effect on your life.
 The New Jersey criminal defense attorneys at Spevack Law Firm can help you seek the best legal outcome for these kinds of theft charges.
 This includes obtaining a reduction in the charges against you or case dismissal.

 We have three offices in New Jersey, which allows us to take clients from across Essex County and Union County.
-Call one of our criminal defense attorneys in Iselin, New Brunswick or Teaneck or contact us online to schedule a free initial consultation today.
+Call one of our criminal defense attorneys in Iselin or New Brunswick, or contact us online to schedule a free initial consultation today.